mozilla/pkipolicy/rootstore/policy.md

 ### 2.4 Incidents ###

 When a CA fails to comply with any requirement of this policy - whether it be a misissuance, a procedural or operational issue, or any other variety of non-compliance - the event is classified as an incident.
-At a minimum, CAs MUST promptly report all incidents to Mozilla in the form of an [Incident Report][Incident-Report], and MUST regularly update the Incident Report until the corresponding bug is resolved by a Mozilla representative.
+At a minimum, CAs MUST promptly report all incidents to Mozilla in the form of an [Incident Report][Incident-Report], and MUST regularly update the Incident Report until the corresponding bug is marked as resolved in the mozilla.org [Bugzilla] [Bugzilla] system by a Mozilla representative.
 CAs SHOULD cease issuance until the problem has been prevented from reoccurring.

 ## 3. Documentation ##